ivandevp/Book/chapter-2.md

-# Chapter 2 - Giving Our Site Some Structure
+# Chapter Two: Layouts and Templates

 When a user comes to our site for the first time, we want to greet them with a welcome page where they can sign up for our site.
 In the this section we are going to create a welcome route and serve up our welcome page via using a template.
 To do this we are going to install a templating engine called handlebars.
 Template engines allow us to easily render dynamic content in our HTML files.
 Handlebars is a popular JavaScript templating engine and is quite widely used for node development.
 Let's start by adding it to our package.json file.